 - (1) In General.
 Except as otherwise provided in this or other court rules, within a courtroom, all media, participants, and nonparticipants must abide by the following: - (A) no person other than court staff may use a device to communicate orally with another person, and - (B) no device may be operated in a manner that emits a distracting sound. - (2) Registered Media.
-Media with a permanent or one-time registration certificate may orally and visually record and transmit by any device any public proceeding or associated activity in a courtroom, or the actions of a person while engaged in that proceeding or activity, subject to the limits related to sequestered witnesses in subdivision (c), the general limits on use in paragraph (d)(1), the pooling in subparagraph (d)(2)(D), and the excluded items in subdivision (e). - (A) Permanent Registration.
-Media intending to record or transmit court proceedings or associated activity on a regular or frequent basis may apply for a registration certificate with the Court Administrator as provided by Administrative Order No. 46 of the Supreme Court. - (B) One-time Registration.
+Media with a permanent or one-time registration certificate may orally and visually record and transmit by any device any public proceeding or associated activity in a courtroom subject to the general limits on use in paragraph (d)(1), the pooling requirements in subparagraph (d)(2)(D), and the excluded items in subdivision (e). - (A) Permanent Registration.
+Media intending to record or transmit court proceedings or associated activity on a regular or frequent basis may apply for a registration certificate from the Court Administrator as provided in Supreme Court Administrative Order No. 46. - (B) One-time Registration.
 Media that do not have a registration certificate and wish to record or transmit court proceedings or associated activity for a single day or a single proceeding must apply as provided by Administrative Order No. 46.
-Proceedings will not automatically be delayed pending application and any review. - (C) Authorization of Additional Persons Representing Registered Media.
-A person not authorized under an existing permanent or one-time media registration may apply to act temporarily under the authority of a registration certificate by seeking permission as provided in Administrative Order No. 46. - (D) Location and Pooling.
-In every division of the superior court, the presiding judge and the Court Administrator in consultation with representatives of regularly appearing media, will specify the area or areas of each courtroom from which media representatives may operate video and still photographic devices.
-If more than one media registrant seeks to record or transmit under this paragraph (2) in a specific proceeding at the same time, the court may require those individuals or organizations to agree among themselves on an arrangement for pooled coverage.
+Proceedings will not be automatically delayed pending application and any review. - (C) Authorized Additional Persons Representing Registered Media.
+A person not authorized to act under an existing permanent or one-time medial registration may apply to act temporarily by seeking permission as provided in Administrative Order No. 46. - (D) Location and Pooling.
+The Chief Justice and the Court Administrator, in consultation with representatives of regularly appearing media, will specify the area or areas of the courtroom from which media representatives may operate video and still photographic devices and from which nonparticipants may operate video and still photographic devices.
+If more than one media registrant or nonparticipant seeks to record or transmit in a specific proceeding at the same time, the Court may require those individuals or organizations to agree among themselves on an arrangement for pooled coverage. - (3) Participants.

-(3) Participants.